datacarpentry/genomics-r-intro/episodes/07-r-help.Rmd

 Many times, there may be some issues with your data and the way it is formatted.
 In that case, you may want to share that data with someone else.
-However, you may not need to share the whole dataset; looking at a subset of your 50,000 row, 10,000 column dataframe may be TMI (too much information)!
-You can take an object you have in memory such as dataframe (if you don't know what this means yet, we will get to it!) and save it to a file.
-In our example we will use the `dput()` function on the `iris` dataframe which is an example dataset that is installed in R:
+However, you may not need to share the whole dataset; looking at a subset of your 50,000 row, 10,000 column data frame may be TMI (too much information)!
+You can take an object you have in memory such as data frame (if you don't know what this means yet, we will get to it!) and save it to a file.
+In our example we will use the `dput()` function on the `iris` data frame which is an example dataset that is installed in R:

 ```